Island Life, Word Birds & Process

 Editing!
 What larks!
 What long days spent in PJs looking like the hedge everyone gets dragged through…

 For health reasons, my beloved editor, Janet, has had to step back.
-After a major structural edit with her, I’m now in the superbly capable hands of Caroline, aka the Boss!
-Midway through the process, a new eye inevitably means a fresh perspective.
+After an eagle-eyed overhaul of the book with her, I’m now in the superbly capable hands of Caroline, aka the Boss!
+A new eye inevitably means a fresh perspective.
 With this second edit, I’m being taken on – yes, let’s call it by its name – a rather fascinating journey.
 A full-on, nitty-gritty attention to detail one.

 With Ghostbird I relied almost entirely on Janet, an anonymous copy editor & proofreader; a cover designer & so forth, to get everything right.
 (They did – brilliantly so.)
 This time, I’ve taken more responsibility.
 I know what to look for now, how vital cross-referencing & checking ad nauseum is.
 I’m learning my craft & I’m proud of that.
 And I did write the story!
 But in terms of a finished, professional product, that will once again be down to the team at Honno.